 - 1. Rockets MUST be pre-tested to check for safety PRIOR to the exhibition. - 2.
-To be eligible to launch at the 4-H Show, the 4-H member must meet attendance policy set by the Aerospace Superintendent.
+To be eligible to launch at the 4-H Fair, the 4-H member must meet attendance policy set by the Aerospace Superintendent.
 The Aerospace Superintendent reserves the right to determine excused/unexcused absences. - 3.
-Judgement of weather condition is at the discretion of Extension personnel, Show Superintendent, and/or Judging Staff. - 4.
-The Aerospace Superintendent's Safety Rules and Workshop Guidelines will be followed as well as Federal Aviation Regulation/Part 10/Section 101.1 and 101.23. - 5.
+Judgement of weather condition is at the discretion of Extension personnel, Show Superintendent, and/or Judging Staff.

+- 4. The Aerospace Superintendent's Safety Rules and Workshop Guidelines will be followed as well as Federal Aviation Regulation/Part 10/Section 101.1 and 101.23. - 5.
 Substitute rockets may be used with the consent of Extension personnel and/or Superintendent of the current year. - 6.
 Members must include printed directions for construction of rocket at judging. - 7.
 Members will be assigned a division based on actual previous launch experience in Edgar County.
 The Superintendent will assign Subclass Divisions and Launch Numbers. - 8.
-Please note: For the 2021 4-H Show only, the rocket duration launch will not be offered as part of the Edgar County 4-H rocket launch. - 9.
 Rocket Launch classes will be divided by the following subclasses: